sakthispgs/VSDsquadronmini_intern/README.md

 ## Task 1:
 __The task is to install the necessary tools for this internship such as Ubuntu on VMBox, Visual C++ and write a sample C code and analysing RISC asssemby code for the sample C code.__
+___
+Writing a C code to count sum of numbers from 1 to n using Leafpad as shown below.